(See also Overview of Medicinal Herbs and Nutraceuticals.)

 The plant’s berries can be made into tea.
 Saw palmetto is also available as tablets, capsules, and a liquid extract.

 Saw palmetto opposes the actions of testosterone.
-People take saw palmetto mostly to treat benign enlargement of the prostate gland (benign prostatic hyperplasia).
+Many men take saw palmetto to treat benign enlargement of the prostate gland (benign prostatic hyperplasia).
 In a number of studies, saw palmetto relieved the symptoms of an enlarged prostate gland, such as the frequent urge to urinate.
 However, a large, well-designed study did not show any benefit.

 Claims that it increases sperm production, breast size, or sexual vigor are unproved.